 The group is a maximum of 12 and we meet in the morning for writing exercises designed not only to source new ideas but also to develop more depth in existing work.
 Every day there is a particular theme e.g. the use of narrative time or writing dialogue.
 Late afternoon the group meets together (in the shade of the carob tree on the terrace!) to share work, get constructive feedback and discuss writing issues that have emerged during the day.
 The rest of the time is free for individual writing and Rosanna is available to read and appraise work and discuss it on an individual basis during the week.

-Rosanna’s next writing holiday will take place at the hotel finca 8th - 15th July 2017.
-This will be open for bookings in September.
-Contact Rosanna for more details.
+Rosanna’s next writing holiday will take place at the hotel finca Tuesday 9th-16 July 2019.
+This is now full with a waiting list.

 Ten Reasons to go on a Creative Writing Holiday:

 - To find some Writing Space.
 What writers need most is space and time free from distractions in order to get on with their writing.
 This would do it.